isomerpages/nyp-wpl/_implementations/05-strategy.md

-# **Our organisation is embarking on digitalisation project for some of our work processes and this may impact some job roles and make them redundant.**
+# **Our company is embarking on digitalisation and it may make some roles and skills redundant.**

 <div class="col is-half-desktop is-half-tablet">
 			<a href="/implementations/training-needs-analysis"><img src="/images/tna.jpg" alt="tna"></a>
 		</div>

-#### *We will need to retrain and redeploy staff in other roles, and we are uncertain how to move forward.*
+#### *We know that some jobs will be impacted and we are uncertain how to move forward.
+We will probably need to retrain and redeploy staff to other roles and other parts of the company, but where and what?*

+Embarking on new directions for the growth and development of the organisation can impact the overall plan for competency development for current and future human resource needs.

 Having a strategy for workplace learning include:

-- Taking stock of competencies within the company for current and future needs
+- Taking stock of competencies within the organisation for current and future needs
+- Identifying appropriate knowledge and skills for competency development in line with the future growth and development of the organisation
 - Anchoring competency development as a strategic goal
-- Promoting the benefits of workplace learning through various platforms internally
+- Promoting the benefits of workplace learning through various channels and platforms internally
-- Selecting appropriate learning interventions for competency development in line with the future growth and development of the company